Russian frigate Admiral Grigorovich

-Admiral Grigorovich is the lead ship of the s of the Russian Navy.
-She is part of the Black Sea Fleet, and is based at Sevastopol.
+Admiral Grigorovich (Адмирал Григорович) is the lead ship of the s of the Russian Navy.
+She is part of the Black Sea Fleet and is based at Sevastopol.

 Design and development

 The Admiral Grigorovich-class frigates were designed by Severnoye Design Bureau in Saint Petersburg as project 11356P frigates and represent an improvement over the Talwar class.
 They are blue water multipurpose surface combatants, purposed to complement heavier Admiral Gorshkov-class frigates.
 The creation of the class is associated with the shift in the Russian Navy to create a smaller fleet of multipurpose vessels that are cheaper to operate and maintain, but not less capable than the Soviet ships.
-The frigates of the class were the first blue water combatants to carry Kalibr missiles, which have since became more widespread in the Russian Navy in a process widely referred to as "kalibrization".
+The frigates of the class were the first blue water combatants to carry Kalibr missiles, which have since become more widespread in the Russian Navy in a process widely referred to as "kalibrization".

 Admiral Grigorovich displaces 3,620 t and 4,035 t tons when fully loaded.
 Ship's length overall is 124.8 m, beam 15.2 m and draught 4.2 m.
 The hull and superstructures have low radar, acoustic and infrared signatures.
 The propulsion is provided by a 2-shaft COGAG with two DS-71 cruise gas turbines providing 8450 shp and two DT-59 boost gas turbines, providing 22000 shp, made by Zorya-Mashproekt in Nikolayev.
 In total, 60900 shp are available.
 The design speed is 30 kn and complement 200, including 18 officers and 20 marines.